cardboardci/dockerfiles/images/wkhtmltopdf/README.md

 # cardboardci/wkhtmltopdf

 cardboardci/wkhtmltopdf is a Docker image built with continuous integration builds in mind.
-Each tag contains an wkhtmltopdf version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for converting from HTML to PDF.

 wkhtmltopdf and wkhtmltoimage are open source (LGPLv3) command line tools to render HTML into PDF and various image formats using the Qt WebKit rendering engine.
 These run entirely "headless" and do not require a display or display service.